rbutenuth/fpl/doc/strings.md

 ```

 ### parse-json
 Convert a JSON string to list/object.
-In case the JSON contain a key "nil", it is converted to "<nil>", as "nil" is not a valid symbol in FPL.
 `true` and `false` are converted to 1 and 0.
 ```
 (parse-json string)